EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

 [Merge Request 1](/put/links/here)

 [Briefly explain what you did]
-Most classes don't require the onMoved method.
-To fix this, we decided to make an onMovedAway interface that fixes this.
+Most classes don't require the onMoved method which violates LSP.
+To fix this, we decided to make an onMovedAway interface which is implemented by the entities where onMoved has special behaviour.

 [Merge Request 2](/put/links/here)